suit-wg/information-model/draft-ietf-suit-information-model.md

 ## Manifest Element: Additional installation instructions {#manifest-element-additional-install-info}

 Instructions that the device should execute when processing the manifest.
 This information is distinct from the information necessary to process a payload.
-Additional installation instructions include information such as update timing (For example, install only on Sunday, at 0200), procedural considerations (for example, shut down the equipment under control before executing the update), pre and post-installation steps (for example, run a script).
+Additional installation instructions include information such as update timing (for example, install only on Sunday, at 0200), procedural considerations (for example, shut down the equipment under control before executing the update), pre- and post-installation steps (for example, run a script).

 This element is OPTIONAL.